-Our Guide to Borrowing page lets you know how many books you may borrow and for how long.
+Our guide to borrowing page provides information on how many books you may borrow and for how long.

-If you receive Disabled Students Allowance here are details of how you pay for and then reclaim your Photocopying and printing costs.
+If you receive Disabled Students Allowance you can reclaim your photocopying and printing costs.

 We also provide a free scanning service called myDocuments.
 Articles from print journals or chapters from books held by the library (providing that they do not exceed 30 pages) can be scanned and delivered to your desktop.
 Alternatively, a photocopy of the required item can be posted to you.

-If there is a book you need which we don’t have in the library then you can request it through our Inter Library Request service.
+If there is a book you need that we don’t have in the library then you can request it through our interlibrary request service.

 If you would like to access other University libraries in the UK you can join the SCONUL access scheme.
 This service might be particularly useful if you are a distance (online) learning, part-time or commuter student.